ptitSeb/box86/docs/COMPILE.md

 `mkdir build; cd build; cmake .. -DRK3399=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j3`

-As most RK3399 devices run AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
-Also, on armbian, you may need to also use `sudo apt install libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other similar file not found at link.
+As most RK3399 devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

+Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

 #### for Tinker Board (1/1S) or RK3288